johnroach/PasswordGenerator/README.md

 # PasswordGenerator

-A [Sails](http://sailsjs.org) application meant to generate cryptologically sound and human memorizable passwords.
+A [Sails](http://sailsjs.org) application meant to generate cryptologically sound and human friendly passwords.

 Start application with: